UBC-CIC/student-assistance-chatbot/docs/DeploymentGuide.md

 ![Region Image](./images/regionExample.png)

 2. You will be taken to the following page.
-Select the `amplifyconsole-chatbot-backend-role` for the backend deployment.
+If your github is not authorized, you will have to authorize it before proceeding.
+Otherwise, select the `amplifyconsole-chatbot-backend-role` for the backend deployment.

 ![Select Role Image](./images/selectBackendRole.png)

 3. The deployment will take a few minutes.
 Please wait until the deployment status is green.

 ![Build Complete Image](./images/frontendBuildCompletion.png)

 4. Now that the app is deployed, you can click the left toolbar to open up the `AWS Amplify` menu.
 Once there, navigate to the  `Rewrites and Redirects` section and click edit.

 ![Rewrites and Redirects image](./images/rewritesAndRedirects.png)

-5. Add the following rule to your you rewrites and redirects
+5. Add the following rule to your rewrites and redirects.